 There's something undeniably cool about displaying your art where book spines would normally be.
 These shelves double as the perfect centerpiece for framed photographs and unique prints.
 Choose to layer them over each other for that haphazard nonchalance.
 It's so cool not to care.

 You could choose to display your favorite decorative objects on the cabinet, or you could lean your prized paintings here instead.
 We're gunning for the latter.
-We love how Australian artist Daimon Downey has leaned them over the top of each other.
+We love how Los Angeles art dealer John Wolf has leaned his casually behind the formal table lamps.
 It adds a lived-in flavor to any space, and we're digging it big time.

 The mantel over your home's fireplace is the perfect place for displaying art.
 The shelf is the ideal width and height to line them up.
 You can mix various objets d'art around them too.
 We love how this one is sitting casually against an antique gilded mirror.